Sovenok-Hacker/FSize/README.md

 # Usage
 ```
 fsize LICENSE # output: 35 KB
-fsize . # output: It is a directory or not found.
+fsize . # output: . is not a regular file or does not exist.
-fsize /dev/null # output: It is a directory or not found.
+fsize /dev/null # output: /dev/null is not a regular file or does not exist.
 ```